How did flyball get started?

 In NAFA Flyball tournaments, dogs earn tournament points to determine the winner of the tournament.
 If a team competes in the Regular class in Division 1, any points they get (it's complicated and I still don't understand how it works) go towards Regional Winners!

 They also earn NAFA points for every heat they participate in.
-They earn:

 How do competitions work?